Far-ch/Computer-Architecture-Project/README.md

-# Computer-Architecture-Project
+# Computer-Structure-Project
-This is a project  for Computer Architecture Course at Sharif University of Technology , Summer 2025.
+This is a project  for Computer Structuree Course at Sharif University of Technology , Summer 2025.